Macau Mosque and Cemetery: Activities

-Macau Mosque houses the headquarters of the Islamic Association of Macau (IAM; 澳門伊斯蘭會; Portuguese: Associação Islâmica de Macau), which manages the daily operation of the mosque.
+The Macau Mosque houses the headquarters of the Islamic Association of Macau (IAM; 澳門伊斯蘭會; Portuguese: Associação Islâmica de Macau), which manages the daily operation of the mosque.
 The association was founded in 1935 in Portuguese Macau.
 The association is financially assisted by the Islamic Union of Hong Kong in Hong Kong.

 More people visit the mosque on Sunday during their off days due to their tight working schedule in the weekdays or for wedding and during big Islamic festivities, such as Eid al-Adha.
 Most of them do the Quran reading or Islamic studies activities.
 During Eid al-Adha, the Muslims sacrifice cows and slaughter them at the Macau Slaughter House.